Spring Break for Families

 - Tree Hill Nature Center

-Enjoy time outdoors on one of Tree Hills seven trails through the nature center, visit the animals that take up residence at the center, including the hands-on turtle exhibit at the top of the main office, or watch the goats cross over a bridge built specifically for them to get to one end of the park to the other.
+Enjoy time outdoors on one of Tree Hills seven trails through the nature center, visit the animals that take up residence at the center, including the hands-on turtle exhibit at the top of the main office, or watch the goats cross over a bridge built specifically for them to get from one end of the park to the other.

 - Museum of Science & History (MOSH)